tarwn/lessthandot-hugo/blogs/content/posts/2010-01-12-mirroring-sql-server-2005-to-sql-server-2.md

 Create the database on the SQL Server 2005 instance, run a full backup and then a backup of the transaction log to capture the tail-end transactions for applying to the secondary database (mirror).

+sql
-<pre>CREATE DATABASE NEEDTOUPGRADE ON  PRIMARY
+CREATE DATABASE NEEDTOUPGRADE ON  PRIMARY
 ( NAME = N'NEEDTOUPGRADE', FILENAME = N'C:Program FilesMicrosoft SQL ServerMSSQL.1MSSQLDATANEEDTOUPGRADE.mdf' , SIZE = 2048KB , MAXSIZE = UNLIMITED, FILEGROWTH = 1024KB )
  LOG ON
 ( NAME = N'NEEDTOUPGRADE_log', FILENAME = N'C:Program FilesMicrosoft SQL ServerMSSQL.1MSSQLDATANEEDTOUPGRADE_log.ldf' , SIZE = 1024KB , MAXSIZE = 2048GB , FILEGROWTH = 10%)